nkukard/nkukard/README.md

 Welcome to my Github profile page where you can get to know me...

 * 🧐   Addicted to programming & writing unique mission critical backend software.
-* 🎓   Phd in Computer Science.
+* 🎓   PhD in Computer Science.
 * 💼   CTO of the AllWorldIT group of companies.
 * 💡   Specializing in Linux networking, virtualization and new & emerging threat intelligence.
 * ⛵   Founder of the largest Linux multi-platform community [Linux.Chat](Linux.Chat), since 1999.